 Routers break up broadcast and collision domains.
 It means broadcasts are not forwarded through the router, by default.
 It also provides connections for the virtual LANs (VLANs).

-Key Differences Between Bridge and Switch
+Key Differences Between Bridge and Router

 - The bridge can relay frame from one segment to another whereas Router store and forward packets.